akornatskyy/wheezy.security/doc/examples.rst

 Protecting Information
 ----------------------

-Let assume we would like protect some sensitive information, e.g. user id.
-We can encrypt it, add hash to proove validity and finally say that this value is valid for 20 minutes only::
+Let's assume we would like to protect some sensitive information, e.g. user id.
+We can encrypt it, add a hash to prove validity and finally say that this value is valid for 20 minutes only::

     from wheezy.security.crypto import Ticket